-Here’s how to spend the perfect 3 days in San Diego!
+Here’s how to spend the perfect 3 days in San Diego, as shown by a local!

-Hence, I’ve created for you the ULTIMATE three day guide to the city of San Diego!
+Without further ado, here is the ULTIMATE three-day guide to the city of San Diego.

 How to Spend 3 Days in San Diego